Rename Operation

 Consider consulting the following artifacts (before and after the refactoring):

-• Glossaries and the ubiquitous language established by a domain model (for instance, some community members advise that BankAccountAggregate is a bad choice of name while others recommend this domain-pattern pairing convention)
+• Glossaries and the Ubiquitous Language established by a domain model [Zimmermann and Stocker 2021].
+Note that some community members advise that BankAccountAggregate is a bad choice of name while others recommend this domain-pattern pairing convention.

 Avoid special characters such as underscore _ in operation names because middleware and tools might not handle them correctly.
-The same holds for natural language-specific characters such as German “Umlaute”.4
+The same holds for natural language-specific characters such as German “Umlaute”.2

 Be careful with metaphors when naming things.
-Some might not be understood by parts of the target audience, others might cause unwanted reactions.5 Apply the ones that you do choose consistently and do not mix them wildly.6 Ask yourself: Would the current name also work in another domain?
+Some might not be understood by parts of the target audience, others might cause unwanted reactions.
+Baseball fans, for example, know what a “curveball” and a “pitcher” are, but this sport is not as global as others.
+Apply the ones that you do choose consistently and do not mix them wildly.3 Ask yourself: Would the current name also work in another domain?
 In how many projects/APIs can this name be found?

 This refactoring reverts itself.
 In code refactoring, there is Rename Method [Fowler 2018].